List of Lone Wolf media: Bonus adventures

 With the republication of the Lone Wolf series, Mongoose Publishing decided to add a bonus adventure at the end of each gamebook, except for Flight from the Dark.
 This concept was continued by Mantikore-Verlag and Holmgard Press in subsequent books, except for The Dusk of Eternal Night.
 These bonus adventures mainly feature a supporting character of the main story of the gamebook and have their own set of rules.
 They were written by different authors with the approbation of Joe Dever who edited and augmented their work while he was alive.
 After his death, staff at Holmgard Press took over the supervising duty.
 Contrary to the main adventures which nearly all have 350 sections, these bonus stories don't have a fixed number of sections.

 Although most of them are not linked to each other, five of these adventures form the Dire Series featuring the same character, a Talestrian soldier cursed with undeath and blessed by Kai.
 Equipment and abilities can be carried over during the course of this subseries.

 With the release of the Collector's Edition of the Lone Wolf series, French publisher Megara Entertainment planned to also republish the World of Lone Wolf series in a Collector's Edition format with bonus adventures.
 However, financial woes prevented the publication of any other books past the first one.

 In other languages

 In Sweden, the republication of the books include brand new official bonus adventures starting with book 8.
 Although originally written in English, these adventures have yet to be published in that language.

-In Germany, some new bonus adventures were published in certain books of the main Lone Wolf series (LW) and the spin-of World of Lone Wolf series (WoLW).
+In Germany, some new bonus adventures were published in certain books of the main Lone Wolf series (LW) and the spin-off World of Lone Wolf series (WoLW).
 One has even been published as a complete separated gamebook.
 Again, they have yet to be published in English.
 They were all written by Alexander Kühnert.